-In this two-part blog Principal Analyst Alex Caithness follows up his earlier look at Local Storage and Session Storage in Chrome with a contrasting examination of how these mechanisms work in Mozilla Firefox.
+In the second of this two-part blog Principal Analyst Alex Caithness follows up his earlier look at Local Storage and Session Storage in Chrome with a contrasting examination of how these mechanisms work in Mozilla Firefox.

 In part one of this two-part series we introduced the concepts behind the Web Storage API and how web developers use it to store data related to a website or web application on a user’s machine.
 We then went on to look at how Mozilla stores Local Storage data in an SQLite database (with some caveats about encoding and compression of that data).